Smithsonian/Mass-Georeferencing/README.md

 ## About

-This project is by the Digitization Program Office, OCIO, at the Smithsonian Institution.
+This is a project by the Digitization Program Office, OCIO, at the Smithsonian Institution.

 ![dpologo](https://user-images.githubusercontent.com/2302171/75351300-f00ca580-5875-11ea-89a6-cfa612395bc9.jpg)

+Available under an Apache 2.0 License.